syncsketch/python-api/README.md

 ##### Traverse all Accounts
-The fastest way to traverse al Reviews in all projects
+The fastest way to traverse all Accounts, Projects Reviews, and Items is to get the entire tree

     tree_data = s.getTree(withItems = True)